krishnnaa10/SQL-Projects/SQL HackerRank/README.md

 WHERE SUBSTRING(REVERSE(CITY),1,1) IN ('A','E','I','O','U');
 ```

-**Q13-** Query a list of CITY names from STATION for cities that have an even ID number.
-Print the results in any order, but exclude duplicates from the answer.
+**Q13-** Query the list of CITY names from STATION which have vowels (i.e., a, e, i, o, and u) as both their first and last characters.
+Your result cannot contain duplicates.

+Input Format

 The STATION table is described as follows: